-In our role as registered social landlord and care provider, Anchor is regulated by three organisations, the Care Quality Commission (CQC), the Homes and Communities Agency (HCA) and The Charity Commission.
+In our role as registered social landlord and care provider, Anchor is regulated by three organisations, the Care Quality Commission (CQC), the Regulator of Social Housing (RSH), and The Charity Commission.

 The Care Quality Commission